liuxiyang641/liuxiyang641.github.io/source/_posts/collection/LLM-IE1.md

 浙大NLP，arXiv 2023，[代码](§https://github.com/zjunlp/KnowLM)。

-> We introduce a new Information Extraction (IE) task dubbed Instructionbased IE, which aims to ask the system to follow speciﬁc instructions or guidelines to extract information.
+> We introduce a new Information Extraction (IE) task dubbed Instructionbased IE, which aims to ask the system to follow specific instructions or guidelines to extract information.
 To facilitate research in this area, **we construct a dataset called InstructIE, consisting of 270,000 weakly supervised data from Chinese Wikipedia and 1,000 high-quality crowdsourced annotated instances.** We further evaluate the performance of various baseline models on the InstructIE dataset.
 The results reveal that although current models exhibit promising performance, there is still room for improvement.
 Furthermore, we conduct a comprehensive case study analysis, underlining the challenges inherent in the Instruction-based IE task.

 作者构建InstructIE数据集的流程：